kerokero5150/SP2SD_DIY_KIT/README.md

 It is based on an open source project called SmartPortSD.
 Created by Australian genius [Robert Justice](https://web.archive.org/web/20230222233834/http://www.users.on.net/~rjustice/SmartportCFA/SmartportCFA.htm), SmartPortCFA was ported to Arduino hardware by Italian programmer genius [Andrea Ottaviani](https://github.com/aotta?fbclid=IwAR0_7cMKVhMVrHznB9bIub9ZmrmBlwAM3p6-_CQd0JFW1o736nUNZHyuTdw).  to porting to Arduino hardware.
 It was improved upon by [Katherine Stark](https://gitlab.com/nyankat/smartportsd) of Canada.
 She made available its ability to access four ProDOS-formatted 32MB PO files stored on a FAT32-formatted SD card.
 When she did this successfully, many wanted to build it.

-*Got permission from the three geniuses I introduced earlier.
+*Got permission from the three geniuses I introduced earlier.<BR><BR>

+We differentiated it with a name to distinguish it from other SmartportSD hardware (including unlicensed ones).<BR><BR>

 <BR>
 More details here (My Blog):